 I hope you liked this recipe for Milk Bread Rolls as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!

 - 3 Tablespoons (1.5 ounces, 43 grams) water

 - 3 Tablespoons (1.5 ounces, 43 grams) whole milk